nrs-org/novelslop/content/vol_01/chap_09.typ

   was in middle school, and dealing with people had never not been a headache for her, especially on crowded days.

+  Despite Uta calling this as a mess, she also was fully aware of how addicting this must feel for Mona.

   "Maybe we should go and help her...
 But it's really not something that has to do with us..."

   Mikoto was looking at the crowd, worryingly.
-Even from the limited interactions with Mona, she knew how bad her friend could be when it came to talking with others, especially when the crowd really did not care about her at all, but rather her sister.
+Even from the limited interactions with Mona, she knew how bad her friend could be when it came to talking with others, especially when the crowd had almost zero interest in her at all, but rather her sister.

   But being surrounded by people do have its perks.
 You could say anything and